kulcsarrudolf/pasztor.at/content/blog/2013-05-29-fixing-rdns_none-with-spamassassin.md

 categories: blog
 date: "2013-05-29T00:00:00Z"
 publishDate: "2013-05-29T00:00:00Z"
-excerpt: When dealing with SpamAssassin and Exim, one may often encounter a mysterious RDNS_NONE
+summary: When dealing with SpamAssassin and Exim, one may often encounter a mysterious RDNS_NONE
 tags:
 - DevOps